 Watertown is a medium-sized city located in the state of South Dakota.
 With a population of 22,174 people and six constituent neighborhoods, Watertown is the fifth largest community in South Dakota.

 Unlike some cities, Watertown isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Watertown are a mix of both white- and blue-collar jobs.
 Overall, Watertown is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Watertown who work in office and administrative support (16.17%), sales jobs (13.51%), and food service (6.52%).
+There are especially a lot of people living in Watertown who work in office and administrative support (11.59%), sales jobs (11.27%), and management occupations (11.05%).

-The per capita income in Watertown in 2010 was $25,185, which is upper middle income relative to South Dakota and the nation.
-This equates to an annual income of $100,740 for a family of four.
+The per capita income in Watertown in 2018 was $28,902, which is upper middle income relative to South Dakota, and middle income relative to the rest of the US.
+This equates to an annual income of $115,608 for a family of four.
 However, Watertown contains both very wealthy and poor people as well.

 The most common language spoken in Watertown is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and Spanish.